hopsoft/rails_standards/README.md

 ## General Guidelines

-These guidelines are based on Sandy Metz's programming "rules" which she introduced on [Ruby Rogues](http://rubyrogues.com/087-rr-book-clubpractical-object-oriented-design-in-ruby-with-sandi-metz/).
+These guidelines are based on [Sandi Metz's](http://sandimetz.com/) programming "rules" which she introduced on [Ruby Rogues](http://rubyrogues.com/087-rr-book-clubpractical-object-oriented-design-in-ruby-with-sandi-metz/).

 The rules are purposefully aggressive and are designed to give you pause so your app won't run amok.